 Examples of wrongdoings, malpractices or irregularities include, but are not limited to the following:-

-(i) Any unlawful act, whether criminal or civil in nature;
+Any unlawful or illegal activities, whether criminal or breach in civil law;

-(iv) Actions which can cause physical danger to another person or can give rise to risk of damage to properties/assets;
+Actions which can cause physical danger/harm to another person and/or can give rise to risk of damage to properties/assets;

-(v) Forgery or alteration of any documents belonging to the Bank, customers, another financial institutions, or agents of the Bank;
+Forgery or alteration of any documents belonging to the Company, customers, another Financial Institution, or agents of the Company;

 Any reports on wrongdoings, malpractises or irregularities may be e-mailed to email@example.com, where the matter will be investigated accordingly.